benboydens/hoip-script/README.md

 ## About

 Script that will log all the usefull information from HOIP devices to a zabbix server.
-Main script file is *Zabbix.py* and depends on *hoip.py* and *command.py*.
+Main script file is *Zabbix.py* and depends on *hoip.py*.
 All these file need to be in the **same directory** for them to work!

 A mapping file is used called *mapping_devices.json* to inform the script what the device names and ip adresses are.
 Without this file the script will not work.